hisune/sockio-ppt/README.md

 sockio-ppt
 -----
 SockIO PPT, the programmer's PPT!
+Write a pug template as a online PPT!

 Requirement
 -----